In any crisis, children's needs must come first.

 Protection, health and education

-Our holistic program for migrants traveling through Honduras offers education and safe play spaces for children in shelters, community-based psychosocial and mental health support, support for frontline workers at the southeastern border, maternal and child health services including immunizations, and prevention and response for gender-based violence.
+Our holistic program for displaced families in Honduras offers education and safe play spaces for children in shelters, community-based mental health support, support for frontline workers at the southeastern border, maternal and child health services , and prevention and response of violence.

 Meet Our Experts